-During stage one, you must choose options equal to the value of 15 credits from a list of stage one modules offered by the Department During stage two, you must choose options equal to the value of 30 credits from a list of stage two modules offered by the Department.
-During stage four, you must choose options equal to the value of 45 credits from a list of FHEQ level 6 modules offered by the Department.
+In year 1 you must choose options to the value of 15 credits from the list of stage one modules offered by the Department In year 2 you must choose options to the value of 30 credits from the list of stage two modules offered by the Department.
+In year 3 you must choose options to the value of 45 credits from the list of stage three modules offered by the Department.